AhsanSN/Student-Exchange-DBMS/README.md

 3) view all programs [member view]
 4) create program applicant

+### View

+Used 1 view when displaying sponsors in 'viewSponsors.php'.

 ### Data population

 Most of the tables contain ~1000 rows.
 The 'RegisteredMembers' table contains ~1 Million rows.